 Care: Monthly care is individualized, with the care fee based on the level of assistance required.
 Not all retirement homes can accommodate complex medical conditions: ask at the residence you're considering.
+See page 8 to learn more about care services available.

-- Independent Living residents require little or no assistance with daily living. - Assisted Living residents can make their own decisions but need help with specific daily living activities. - Memory Care provides specialized care for people with dementia (learn more on page 9). - End-of-life care is provided by many retirement homes for their residents.
+- Independent Living residents require little or no assistance with daily living. - Assisted Living residents can make their own decisions but need assistance with up to six prescribed services to help with their daily routine. - Residential/Long-term care provides full care for residents who require regular and ongoing support due to a chronic or progressive condition. - Memory Care is a form of Licensed Care that provides specialized assistance for people with Alzheimer's or another form of dementia (learn more on page 9). - End-of-life care is provided by many retirement homes for their residents.